#312 · 3-26-26 · Catherinian Russia

 The Bureaucrat-Poet

-Dominant Te is the function that organizes external reality through documented fact, efficient procedure, and frank confrontation with what is actually there.
-For Derzhavin, this showed in administration and poetry simultaneously, and with the same energy.
-As governor of Tambov from 1786 to 1788, he opened schools, reformed the courts, tried to stamp out the corruption of the local nobility, and documented every obstruction with meticulous official reports.
-His superiors found him impossible.
-He was impossible in exactly the way a dominant-Te person is impossible: he would not accept that things were done badly simply because they had always been done badly.
+As governor of Tambov from 1786 to 1788, Derzhavin opened schools, reformed the courts, and documented every obstruction with meticulous official reports.
+His superiors found him impossible in exactly the way dominant-Te people are: he would not accept that things were done badly simply because they had always been done badly.

-“Felitsa” is a Te performance as much as it is a poem.
-The genius of the ode lies in its organizational clarity: it praises Catherine's virtues by contrasting them with the courtiers' vices, and it does this with a precision that makes the contrast feel systematic rather than flattering.
-Derzhavin knew exactly what he was doing.
-He had observed the court with an administrator's eye, catalogued what he saw, and arranged the catalogue into praise.
-The Empress was delighted not merely because she was praised but because she recognized that the praise was based on accurate observation.
-Derzhavin had done his research.
+“Felitsa” is a Te performance as much as a poem: it praises Catherine's virtues by contrasting them with the courtiers' vices with a precision that makes the contrast feel systematic rather than flattering.
+The Empress recognized that the praise was based on accurate observation — Derzhavin had observed the court with an administrator's eye and arranged the catalogue into verse.

-His confrontational style with superiors was not recklessness; it was Te applied to institutional reality.
-He was dismissed as Secretary of State by Alexander I in 1803 after repeatedly arguing with the Tsar in Council sessions.
-Alexander's reported comment — that Derzhavin was “too zealous” — is the classic response of authority to dominant Te operating without social lubricant.
-Derzhavin did not fight because he was aggressive; he fought because he had identified problems and the correct response to identified problems is to address them.
-The politics of letting problems persist was not a language he spoke.
+Alexander I dismissed him as Secretary of State in 1803 after repeated arguments in Council sessions.
+Alexander's reported comment — that Derzhavin was “too zealous” — is the classic response of authority to dominant Te without social lubricant.
+He fought not because he was aggressive but because he had identified problems, and the correct response to identified problems is to address them.

 Memory as Form

-Auxiliary Si is the function that grounds the self in accumulated experience — that makes specific memories, specific places, and specific textures of time feel irreplaceable.
-In Derzhavin, this function gave his poetry its distinctive density.
-He did not write about abstract love or abstract nature; he wrote about specific people in specific places at specific moments.
-His poems are full of proper names: Plenira, Milena, Felitsa, Zvanka.
-Each name anchors a web of felt associations.
-The poem is not a meditation on beauty in general but on this beauty, now, belonging to this person, in this place.
+Auxiliary Si gave his poetry its distinctive density.
+He did not write about abstract love or nature; he wrote about specific people in specific places.
+His poems are full of proper names — Plenira, Milena, Felitsa, Zvanka — each anchoring a web of felt association.

-“The Waterfall,” his great meditation on time and mortality, opens with the actual Kivach waterfall in Karelia — a specific falls on a specific river that Derzhavin had seen as governor of Olonets.
-The poem moves from that observed, remembered fact outward to reflections on Prince Potemkin's death, on the nature of fame, on what survives of a great life.
-But it never leaves the falls behind entirely; the physical image stays anchored beneath the philosophical movement.
-This is Si's method: it starts in the concrete and does not let abstraction float free.
+“The Waterfall” opens with the actual Kivach waterfall in Karelia, which Derzhavin had seen as governor of Olonets.
+The poem moves outward to Potemkin's death, the nature of fame, what survives a great life — but the physical image stays anchored beneath the philosophical movement.
+Si starts in the concrete and does not let abstraction float free.

-His estate at Zvanka, on the Volkhov River, was the Si-grounded center of his late life.
-He retired there after his dismissal from government service and spent his final years writing, receiving guests, and tending the estate with the same meticulous attention he had given to provincial administration.
-His poem “Life at Zvanka” (1807) catalogs the estate's daily life in loving, specific detail — the food, the river, the garden, the household rhythms — with the ESTJ's characteristic conviction that the particular and the ordinary are worthy of the same serious attention as the grand and the public.
+His poem “Life at Zvanka” (1807) catalogs his estate on the Volkhov River in loving detail — the food, the river, the garden, the household rhythms — with the ESTJ's conviction that the particular deserves the same serious attention as the grand.
 For Derzhavin, Zvanka was not a retreat from reality; it was reality distilled.

 The Innovator Who Didn't Know He Was

-Tertiary Ne generates connections and possibilities without the systematic exploration of dominant or auxiliary Ne — it surfaces in bursts, mixing registers unexpectedly, finding angles that a more methodical mind would not reach for.
-In Derzhavin, this function produced one of the most distinctive and disorienting qualities of his poetry: the sudden collision of high and low, sacred and comic, imperial and domestic.
-His odes veer without warning from celestial rhetoric to folk sayings, from praise of the Empress to descriptions of a game of cards.
-This was not a calculated program; it was the natural movement of a mind that found unexpected juxtapositions genuinely amusing.
+Tertiary Ne surfaces in bursts, mixing registers unexpectedly.
+In Derzhavin it produced the sudden collision of high and low, sacred and comic, imperial and domestic: his odes veer without warning from celestial rhetoric to folk sayings, from praise of the Empress to a game of cards.
+This was the natural movement of a mind that found unexpected juxtapositions genuinely amusing.

-Russian literary scholars have spent considerable effort explaining why Derzhavin's mixing of registers was so radical.
-The expected answer is that he was consciously breaking Lomonosov's strict doctrine of stylistic levels — high style for odes, middle style for drama, low style for comedy, never mixed.
-But Derzhavin was not primarily a theorist of poetry.
-He was a bureaucrat who also happened to write poems, and his tertiary Ne produced the innovations as instinct rather than manifesto.
-He broke the rules not because he was rebelling against them but because the interesting thing was on the other side of them.
+Russian scholars explain this as a conscious break from Lomonosov's strict stylistic doctrine.
+But Derzhavin was not a theorist — he was a bureaucrat who also wrote poems, and his Ne produced innovations as instinct rather than manifesto.
+He broke the rules not because he was rebelling but because the interesting thing was on the other side of them.

 The Elegist

-Inferior Fi is the function that the ESTJ carries at the bottom of the stack — suppressed under normal conditions, erupting under stress or grief into feeling that has nowhere to go and no practiced channel to flow through.
-For most of Derzhavin's life, this function was quiet.
-He managed his emotional world through Si's attachment to specific people and places rather than through any sustained inward examination.
-He was devoted to his first wife, Ekaterina Bastidon — whom he called Plenira in his poems — with the focused loyalty of a man who does not distribute his feelings widely but gives them to a small number of people with great intensity.
+Inferior Fi erupts under grief into feeling that has no practiced channel.
+For most of Derzhavin's life the function was quiet.
+He was devoted to his first wife, Ekaterina Bastidon (Plenira in his poems), with the focused loyalty of a man who does not distribute his feelings widely but gives them with great intensity to a few.

 Why ESTJ Over ENTJ